jame0313/ITE2038-wiki/global-API-spec-(project-5-ver.-).md

 If success, return 0.
 Otherwise, return non zero value.

 Before shutdown DBMS, each layer finish and save their status if needed.

+In Transaction Manager, abort all unfinished transaction and release all lock by calling close_trx_manager API.

+In Lock Manager, clean lock table by calling close_lock_table API.

 In Buffer Manager, flush all dirty page by calling buffer_close_table_file API.

 In Disk Space Manager, close all file by calling file_close_table_file API.

 - parameters - (none)